Tribland locals lock horns in Nebraska State High School Finals Rodeo

 Featured events include: bareback riding, saddle bronc riding, tie-down roping, steer wrestling, team roping, breakaway roping, goat tying, pole pending, barrel racing, boys cutting, girls cutting, reined cow horse and bull riding.

-The competition, which kicked off Thursday, continues today, with the Top 10 finishers in each event squaring off in short round action starting at 8 a.m.
+The competition, which kicked off Thursday, continued Friday, with the Top 10 finishers in each event squaring off in short round action starting at 8 a.m.
 Saturday.
 The Finals event is the culmination of 27 regular season rodeos.

 Festivities include the crowning of the 2021-22 Miss Nebraska High School Rodeo Queen prior to Finals action Saturday.